MicrosoftDocs/azure-docs/articles/iot-operations/manage-mqtt-broker/howto-test-connection.md

     aio-mq-dmqtt-frontend   LoadBalancer   10.43.107.11   XXX.XX.X.X    8883:30366/TCP   14h
     ```

-1. You can use the external IP address to connect to IoT MQ over the internet.
+1. You can use the external IP address to connect to MQTT broker over the internet.
 Make sure to use the external IP address instead of `localhost`.

     ```bash
     mosquitto_pub --qos 1 --debug -h XXX.XX.X.X --message hello --topic world --username client1 --pw password --cafile ca.crt
     ```

 > [!TIP]
-> You can use the external IP address to connect to IoT MQ from outside the cluster.
-If you used the K3d command with port forwarding option, you can use `localhost` to connect to IoT MQ.
+> You can use the external IP address to connect to MQTT broker from outside the cluster.
+If you used the K3d command with port forwarding option, you can use `localhost` to connect to MQTT broker.
 For example, to connect with mosquitto client:
 >
 > ```bash
 > mosquitto_pub --qos 1 --debug -h localhost --message hello --topic world --username client1 --pw password --cafile ca.crt --insecure